pagkly/Zed/Investopedia3/Onerous Contract.md

 An onerous contract is an accounting term that refers to a contract that will cost a company more to fulfill than what the company will receive in return.

 The term is used in many countries worldwide, where international regulators have determined that such contracts must be accounted for on balance sheets.
-The United States has a different system, based on [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp), or GAAP, as set forth by the U.S.-based Financial Accounting Standards Board.
+The United States has a different system, based on [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp), or GAAP, as set forth by the U.S.-based Financial Accounting Standards Board.

 ### Key Takeaways